ashleyfrieze/spectrum/README.md

 - Compatibility with existing JUnit tools; no configuration required
 - Mixing Spectrum tests and normal JUnit tests in the same project suite
 - RSpec-style `aroundEach` and `aroundAll` hooks for advanced users and plugin authors
+- Plugging in familiar JUnit-friendly libraries like Mockito or SpringJUnit via JUnit `@Rules` handling.

 ### Non-Features